thewca/wca-regulations/wca-regulations-2012.md

   - A7d) If the judge assigns a penalty, the judge shall call "PENALTY".
   - A7e) If the result is DNF, then judge shall call "DNF".
   - A7f) When a competitor's score sheet for a round is complete, the judge shall deliver the score sheet to the score taker.
+[NOTE: I think A7 could use some moving of the sub-articles.
+If ok, call OK.
+If penalty, call penalty and record...Do judge and competitor sign the sheet at all attempts?]

 ## Article B: Blindfolded Solving